react-cosmos/react-cosmos/docs/next.md

 ## Let's make this better

-While running Server Components inside Cosmos is great, the current setup is a bit verbose.
-A plugin could take this integration to the next level (no pun intended).
+Running Server Components in Cosmos is awesome but a plugin could take this integration to the next level (no pun intended).

 Similar to the Vite and Webpack plugins, a Next.js plugin would: